briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 To use OpenAI with my plugin, you just type `/gpt3` on a selected block or right click on the block menu.

-Let's start with an overview of what you should k about openai, in addition to following its [usage guidelines.](https://beta.openai.com/docs/usage-guidelines)
+Let's start with an overview of what you should know about openai, in addition to following its [usage guidelines.](https://beta.openai.com/docs/usage-guidelines)

 ### OpenAI Completions, Prompts, and Prompt Design